-(1) Reflects stock options and RSUs granted under the 2009 Plan.
-Unless otherwise indicated below, (i) all options granted to named executive officers vest over four years starting on February 1 of the year of grant, with 25% vesting after one year and the remainder vesting monthly thereafter, and (ii) all RSUs granted to named executive officers vest over four years starting on February 1 of the year of grant, with 25% vesting after one year and the remainder vesting quarterly thereafter.
+(1) Reflects stock options and RSUs granted under our Amended and Restated 2009 Fortinet, Inc. Equity Incentive Plan (the "2009 Plan").
+Unless otherwise indicated below, (i) all options granted to named executive officers vest over four years starting on February 1 of the year of grant, with 25% vesting after one year and the remainder vesting monthly thereafter, and (ii) all RSUs granted to named executive

-(2) Represents the fair market value of the shares underlying the RSUs as of December 31, 2019, based on the closing price on Nasdaq of Fortinet's common stock on December 31, 2019, which was \$106.76 per share.
+- officers vest over four years starting on February 1 of the year of grant, with 25% vesting after one year and the remainder vesting quarterly thereafter. - (2) Represents the fair market value of the shares underlying the RSUs as of December 31, 2020, based on the closing price on Nasdaq of Fortinet's common stock on December 31, 2020, which was \$148.53 per share

-2019 Option Exercises and Stock Vested Table
+2020 Option Exercises and Stock Vested Table

-The following table presents information concerning amounts realized from stock option exercises and RSUs vested during fiscal 2019 for each of the named executive officers.
+The following table presents information concerning amounts realized from stock option exercises and RSUs vested during fiscal 2020 for each of the named executive officers.